 Entry Requirements / Prerequisites

-Level 4 certificate or equivalent qualification and/or relevant life and work experiences.
+- Level 4 (Ireland) certificate or equivalent qualification and/or relevant life and work experiences.

-As this programme is delivered through distance learning, students must be capable of studying on their own initiative.
+- As this programme is delivered through distance learning, students must be capable of studying on their initiative.

 Unit 1: Using business analytics